nrw-digital/week-notes/en/updates/_posts/2024-10-11-week-notes.md

 ![Photo showing the barriers to digital inclusion](https://github.com/nrw-digital/week-notes/blob/29193e6ee766efbd2eb2f097bf469bdbf0807881/images/barriers%20to%20inclusion.PNG?raw=true)

 It’s good to see how other organisations have been making changes to adhere to government policy around inclusion.
 Some of us are excited to sign up to CDPS’ Access for All - Building an Inclusive Wales event in November.

 ## What the website is for
 Sam and Lucinda have started thinking about how to better communicate what we do as a team and the purpose of NRWs website.
 One of the ways we thought we could do this was by recording a training session.

 We want to the training to:
 + give colleagues a better idea of how the public uses our website
 + know when to come to us and when not to
 + spread awareness of how we work

 Using a Mural board to ideate on what message we want to get across we started adding post its under the headings:
 + who are our users
 + what do they want to do
 + what do they not want to do
 + what the website should not be

 This gave us a nice opportunity to experiment with Murals AI capabilities.

 Here is an AI produced summary of our post its:
 _Our users include NRW staff, homeowners, businesses, community groups, citizens, sole traders, anglers, ecologists, developers, farmers, water companies, job seekers, and solicitors.
 They visit the site to check flood risk, register for waste collection, manage permits, check fishing rules, get licenses, report incidents, and request data.
 Users do not want to spend excessive time, get lost, or decipher complex information.
 The website should not reflect the organizational structure but should help users complete tasks efficiently, without the need to hire consultants or understand internal jargon.
 It should not be a library, archive, or intranet but a place for current information, focused on external user needs._

 Not a bad summary at all.

 ![Screenshot of a Mural board](https://github.com/nrw-digital/week-notes/blob/29193e6ee766efbd2eb2f097bf469bdbf0807881/images/11.10.24%20mural%20board.png?raw=true)

 ## Scoping with customer and data teams

-This week Heledd facilitated a session to gather around a problem we’ve wanted to tackle for a long time:
+This week, Heledd facilitated a session to gather around a problem we’ve wanted to tackle for a long time:

 We estimate that 60%(ish) of people that contact the organisation by phone and should be able to self-serve.
 We’ve known this for years – from user research, spending time ourselves listening to calls, and speaking with colleagues.